reactive-stack-js/reactive-stack-js-backend/README.md

 # Documentation

 ### ReactiveStackClient
-This is the main class in this library.
+This is the main class.

-- It processes client subscription requests, creates appropriate stores and subscribes to them to observe changes.
+It processes client subscription requests, creates appropriate stores and subscribes to them to observe changes.

-- It extends RxJS:Subject, so that any websocket instance can subscribe to it, in order to forward updates back to the client.
+It extends RxJS:Subject, so that any websocket instance can subscribe to it, in order to forward updates back to the client.

 ### DataMiddlewareMap